Amur Oblast: Natural resources

 Amur Oblast has considerable reserves of many types of mineral resources; proven reserves are estimated to be worth US$400 billion.
 Among the most important are gold (the largest reserves in Russia), silver, titanium, molybdenum, tungsten, copper, and tin.
-There are also an estimated 70 billion tons of Black coal and lignite reserves.
+There are also an estimated 70 billion tons of bituminous coal and lignite reserves.
 Probable iron deposits are estimated to be 3.8 billion tons.
 The Garin deposit is fully explored and known to contain 389 million tons of iron ore.
 Estimated reserves of the deposit are 1,293 million tons.
 The deposit's ore contains a low concentration of detrimental impurities; the ore contains 69.9% iron.
 Amur Oblast is also a promising source of titanium, with the Bolshoy Seyim deposit being the most important.

 History

-5th–10th centuries
+Early history

-According to the Bei Shi (Dynastic History of Northern Dynasties) and the Sui Shu (Chronicles of the Sui Dynasty), both Chinese records, this area belonged originally to the territory one of the five semi-nomadic Shiwei, the Bo Shiwei tribes (钵室韋).
+According to the Bei Shi (Dynastic History of Northern Dynasties) and the Sui Shu (Chronicles of the Sui dynasty), both Chinese records, this area belonged originally to the territory one of the five semi-nomadic Shiwei, the Bo Shiwei tribes (钵室韋).
 Their settlements were located on the north of the Yilehuli Mountains in the upper reaches of the Nen River, south of the Stanovoy Range, west of the Bureya and the Malyi Khingan ranges and reaching the Okhotsk Sea on the northeast.
 They brought tributary presents to the Tang court and disappeared at the dawn of the tenth century with the foundation of the Liao empire.

-Medieval period

 Later, in the 13th century, the middle-Amur and the Zeya River basin area became the homeland of the Daurs and (further south) the Duchers.
 The ancestors of the Daurs are thought to be closely related to the Khitans and the Mongols, while the Duchers may have been a branch of the Jurchen people, later known as the Manchus.

-17th century–1850s

 The area was conquered by the Manchus in 1639–1640, after defeating the Evenk Federation led by Bombogor.
+It was returned to the Qing dynasty in the Treaty of Nerchinsk with the Tsardom of Russia.

+Russian Empire

-It was returned to the Qing Dynasty in the Treaty of Nerchinsk and annexed by Russia in 1858 by the Treaty of Aigun between Russia and Qing Dynasty.
+The region was annexed by Russia in 1858 in the Treaty of Aigun between Russia and the Qing dynasty.
+Amur Oblast was established with its center in Blagoveshchensk.

 The region received its first influx of Russian settlers in the mid-seventeenth century.
 They were looking for a more temperate climate as an escape from the north.
 After the Opium War, when the Chinese Empire was exposed to the outside world, Russian explorers once again moved to the region (mostly Cossacks and peasant farmers).
 The last influx of people arrived upon the completion of the Trans-Siberian Railroad.